 On-site accommodations—Marriott Hotel (2 nights): $220

-In our area, music lessons cost approximately $15 per hour (group rates are considerably less).
-Our homeschool band is $285 per year, plus instrument, for a total of about $485.
+In our area, music lessons cost approximately $15 per half hour (group rates are considerably less).
+Our homeschool band is $285 per year, plus instruments, for a total of about $485.
 Ballet or gymnastics classes are about $25 per month for nine months, for a total of $225.
 Individual or family membership in a gym or the local YMCA will vary.
-Local sports association fees also vary, from $8 for our homeschool softball league to several hundred dollars for varsity sports.
+Local sports association fees also vary, from $15 for our homeschool softball league to several hundred dollars for varsity sports.
 I have recently paid $25 per two-hour class for my daughter to take oil painting from a local artist, while one of our moms teaches a weekly drawing class for $45 per month.
 Our support group’s learning co-op fee is $10 per family per month (for supplies).

 SCHOOL SUPPLIES AND OTHER “SCHOOL AREA” ITEMS